-Keep the water flowing: frequently drawing water from the tap, or leaving a small trickle running from a tap, may prevent freezing because it creates a constant flow of water.
+Keep the water flowing: frequently drawing water from the tap may prevent freezing because it creates a regular flow of water.

 Turn off outdoor hoses: double check your outside hose faucet to ensure they're closed off; if they freeze, they can burst and may cause water to drain into your home.

 Check your hot water tank: if your hot water tank is located in a maintenance room outside of your home, make sure the area is adequately heated.

 Ask your house sitter to run the water: if you are going away on vacation, ask the person who is checking in at your home to run the taps for five minutes to reduce the risk of freezing due to low flow in the water service.
 Running water through the lines in cold weather makes it less likely that they'll freeze.

 Don't forget about outdoor water features: if you have a pool or decorative water feature, turn the motor on and keep the pump running and the water circulating.